Carnival Liberty accidents and incidents

 On May 28, 2011, a female passenger suffered an abdominal pain (starting the night before) which became more severe.
 Still, the woman presented herself to the infirmary ~3 hours after departing from homeport Miami.
 After she was diagnosed, she was medevaced via USCG Helicopter and transported to Jackson Memorial Hospital.
-Case was filed as resulting from preexisting medical condition.
+The case was filed as resulting from a preexisting medical condition.

 |24 May 2011||Crew / Passenger Deaths|

 On May 24, 2011, a male passenger died in his cabin.
 He was found unresponsive.
-Case was filed as death from natural causes.
+The case was filed as death from natural causes.